evangipson/minimal-api/README.md

 ## Environment Configuration
 - Modify the [`./cargo/config.toml`](.cargo/config.toml) file to change the ip address or port for local development.
 - Modify the [`./cargo/config.docker.toml`](.cargo/config.docker.toml) and [`./compose.yml`](compose.yml) files to change the ip address or port for docker development.

+## TODO:
+- [ ] Guard query string parameter (and body content) input casting with some sort of validation in the attributes library